VinBdev/TradSessionsIreland/README.md

 * All content in the about me section was written about my father/ family and based on personal experiences from his time playing trad music.
 * The content was written by me and reflects my fathers knowledge of trad music sessions and instruments.
+* The images were all free resources taken from Pexels and Unsplash.
+At the advice of my mentor I downloaded these images and compressed them to ensure high quality imagery throughout the site.

 #### Media